Staging of Cancer

 Accessed on 07/09/2023

 Cancer Council Australia.
-2021.
-Understanding cervical cancer.
-A guide for people with cancer, their families and friends.
+2025.
+Understanding cervical cancer: A guide for people affected by cancer.

 Cancer Society.
 Diagnosing Uterus Cancer.
 Staging of Uterus Cancer.